bluekitchen/btstack/doc/manual/docs-template/profiles.md

 The GAP profile defines how devices find each other and establish a secure connection for other profiles.
-As mentioned before, the GAP functionality is split between and .
+As mentioned before, the GAP functionality is split between and `hci.h` and `gap.h`.
 Please check both.

 ### Become discoverable